2008 Links

 Making content discoverable is the job of a well-constructed, robust taxonomy — and a mission-critical objective for today’s organizations.
 Designed,developed,implemented,and managed effectively,a taxonomy or categorization scheme ensures people are finding and using precise information in myriad internal data collections and websites.

-Taxonomy Boot Camp is an opportunity to immerse yourself in 2 days of tightly integrated, interactive sessions with some of the leading practitioners and thought leaders in taxonomies.
-Taxonomy Boot Camp begins with an overview of the state of taxonomies and wraps with an executive panel visioning the future for information organization approaches and technologies.
-In between, there are a variety of case studies, practical and thought-engaging sessions on ontologies,folksonomies,new technologies,lessons learned, metrics, demonstrating value, governance, and taxonomy management.
+Now in its 5th year, Taxonomy Boot Camp has proven to be an incredible opportunity to immerse yourself in 2 days of tightly integrated, interactive sessions with some of the leading practitioners and thought leaders in taxonomies.
+Sessions and speakers will explore the state of taxonomies and the technologies involved, and challenge you to consider how taxonomies and information organization approaches are evolving – and where you’ll fit in that future.
+The program highlights case studies, practical and thought-engaging sessions on ontologies, folksonomies, taxonomies in Sharepoint, lessons learned, metrics, demonstrating value, governance, and taxonomy management.
 Join others working in content management,taxonomies,knowledge management,information architecture,or any information-rich function for informative, insightful discussions.
-Start your Taxonomy Boot Camp experience with our Wednesday evening networking event and see if your language about taxonomies is consistent with that of our faculty and attendees.

-At Taxonomy Boot Camp 2008 attendees will learn about:
+At Taxonomy Boot Camp 2009 attendees learned about:

 • Creating and implementing successful taxonomies